 Safety of Ally Bank

-First things first, Ally Bank saving accounts and CDs are all FDIC insured so our money is safe.
-The limit is $250k right now and it won’t be adjusted back to the original $100k until the end of 2013.
-To increase the amount that you are covered for even further, you may want to open separate accounts under your name and also joint accounts so you get a higher limit.
-(Another way is to open accounts across different banks, which is actually safer.)
+ally bankFirst things first, Ally Bank saving accounts and CDs are all FDIC insured so our money is safe for up to $250k per account.
+There are ways to increase the amount covered even further, but you would need to open individual, joint, and accounts under other entities such as a trust to get a higher limit.
+(Another way is to just open accounts across different banks, which might be easier.)

 Products Offered from the Online Bank

 Ally Bank offers 2 main products that we are really concerned about – an online savings account and a certificate of deposit with above average rates.
-The extremely good interest rates for this type of products and the bank being FDIC insured prompt me to open an account with them.
+The extremely good interest rates for this type of product and the bank being FDIC insured prompt me to open an account with them.

 When I opened an account, it was also nice to see that I can actually open multiple savings accounts and certificate deposits all on one screen.
 No more submitting multiple applications and spending time filling the exact same form more than necessary.